Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Harvest: tomatoes, peppers, squash, cucumbers, melons

-Maintain: water deeply 2-3x per week, side-dress heavy feeders
+Maintain: water deeply 2-3 times per week, side-dress heavy feeders

 Transplant: fall brassicas